peey/where-are-you-now/README.md

 # Where Are You Now

 This is a useful UI debugging library to discover all the faded (`display:none`) elements on your page.
+See the following demo:

 ![Demo GIF](demo.gif)